rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Justification provides assurance, which involves faith that produces good works.
 But works are not sufficient for justification.
 In other words, there is nothing you can do, no good deeds sufficient to earn your salvation, no works that can justify you.
-Justification, as a legalistic understanding of salvation, can never be through works alone.
+Justification, as a legalistic understanding of salvation, can never be through anything on your part.

 Importantly, it is not *our faith* that justifies, but Christ's faith that justifies us.
 Nowhere in scripture is there a dichotomy between our faith and our works.
 It is always about Christ.